-Method C) Program development based on expressed client need.
 In some situations hospital staff develop community benefit programming for groups with whom they may have experience, but for whom they wish to provide new programming or services to meet their specific expressed needs and interests.
-For example, Community Health Education staff have much experience providing health promotion programming to senior citizens in community residential settings.
-In FY09 this department sought to expand programming to seniors living in the Weinberg senior housing facilities.
-In this new initiative, the WellBerg project, approximately 400 senior residents were given a needs and interest survey to determine which health education topics were of most interest or importance to them as well as to assess which screenings would be most popular and relevant to them.
+For example, Community Health Education staff have much experience providing health promotion programming to citizens of nearby neighborhoods.
+In FY10 this department mailed a Community Health Needs Assessment Survey to 674 households in three nearby Randallstown communities.
+The results of those surveys were then used to design health education programming for Randallstown.

 Method D: Formal needs assessment conducted by an external consultant.
 Finally, on occasion the hospital commissions an external consultant to conduct a formal needs assessment on community health needs.
 During FY 05 we used this means to conduct a needs assessment necessary to identify a priority community health need and develop an intervention in response, as charged by the health system's Board and President.
 As part of that assessment process, the consultant interviewed key informants including hospital staff and leadership, community service providers and other community representatives.
 The consultant also performed an extensive review of public health data from City, County, and State health departments.
-In addition, she interviewed the Health Commissioners of both Baltimore City and Baltimore County to determine their priorities, existing programs, and potential for partnerships.
+In addition, she interviewed the Health Commissioners of both Baltimore City and Baltimore County to determine in that assessment.
+As a routine practice, program development is usually guided by such data.